Canvim/PyPen/README.md

 A blank paper for your creative adventures in Python!

 ## What is Pyper?
 Pyper tries to be the end-all solution to creative coding in Python.
-It provides very easy-to-use functions for drawing primitives to the screen and getting mouse input.
-It utilizes moderngl and pyglet in the background to efficiently utilize the GPU through OpenGL to draw everything quickly.
+It provides very easy-to-use functions for drawing primitives to the screen and getting user input.

 ## How do I install Pyper?
 Easy! just do: